The Ultimate Guide to Web Design for Beginners

 4. Make it Visually Engaging

 Successful ways of doing this include using moving slideshows or Pinterest-style galleries where you can mix the content and customize the layout, sizing, and other properties.
 There are also free tools you can use to edit photos with text and graphics.

-5. Make Yourself Available to Customers
+5. Make Yourself Available to Customers Simple

 In today’s internet age, web and mobile have become the first point of contact between customers and businesses.